lexibank/tlopo/out/vol1/chapter7.md

-Fijian _i-kaso_ 'outrigger boom' (zero for _&ast;i_ irregular) has sometimes been included in this set, but probably belongs to a separate set, along with such forms as Mota gaso 'rafter', Lau _ʔato_ 'rafter', which derive from a well-established etymon PMP &ast;kasaw, POc _&ast;kaso_ 'rafter' ([Ch.3, §3.4](chapter3.md#s-3-4)).
+Fijian _i-kaso_ 'outrigger boom' (zero for _&ast;i_ irregular) has sometimes been included in this set, but probably belongs to a separate set, along with such forms as Mota gaso 'rafter', Lau _ʔato_ 'rafter', which derive from a well-established etymon PMP &ast;kasaw, POc _&ast;kaso_ 'rafter' (Ch.
+3, §3.4).
 However, the comparison with Lau _ato_ 'outrigger boom' suggests that POc _&ast;kaso_ probably had the general meaning 'connecting beam or brace', and as well as denoting crossbeams in a house may have been used as a synonym of _&ast;kiajo_.

 <a id="p-193"></a>

 <a id="s-4-3"></a>

-## 4.3.
+### 4.3.
 Connective sticks attaching float

 Three main methods of connecting the outrigger float to the booms can be distinguished: direct attachment, in which all of the booms are curved and lashed directly to the outrigger; indirect attachment, in which all of the booms are lashed to sticks that are implanted in or lashed to the float; and mixed attachment, in which some booms are attached directly and others indirectly.
 A great diversity of methods of indirect attachment is found.